 My last but not the least resolution is to keep on being patient.
-This applies to spotting setups, waiting for price to hit my orders, and in profit-taking.
+This applies to spotting setups, waiting for the price to hit my orders and profit-taking.
 I know it’s the simplest resolution out there, but somehow it’s also the hardest.
 Patience has worked for me in Q2, so I’ll try to replicate it in Q3.

 That’s it for me today!
 What about you?
 What are your trading resolutions for Q3 or the second half of the year?
 Care to share?

 You know where to reach me!

 Comdoll Price Action

 It’s time to zoom in on comdoll price action!
 How did AUD, CAD, and NZD fare against the dollar in the last three months?